-Google announced on Tuesday that their Australian LEGO Web Building desktop web application (that’s a mouthful) has gone global.
+Google announced on Tuesday that their Australian LEGO Web Building desktop web application has gone global.
 You can build with LEGO bricks in your web browser without the need for physical LEGO material.
-Instead, you can build it in 3D space inside Chrome, Safari, or your other favorite web browser.
+Instead, you can build it in 3D space inside your favorite web browser.

 Build With Chrome uses WebGL, a 3D graphics technology that works natively with Chrome.
-We tried using Build With Chrome with Safari, but we got an error message saying our Safari didn’t support WebGL, or that it wasn’t turned on.
-It is possible to turn on WebGL in Safari, or most other web browsers.
-Chrome, by default, has it turned on.
+We tried using Build With Chrome with Safari.
+However, we got an error message saying our Safari didn’t support WebGL, or that it wasn’t turned on.
+At this time, it is unclear if it will work with Safari but Chrome, by default, has it turned on.

-Choose different type of LEGO bricks, different colors, and create something fun!
+Choose many different types of LEGO bricks, different colors, and create something fun!
 If you accidentally put a brick in the wrong spot, just right-click the brick to remove it.
-There are buttons to turn your LEGO creation in 3D space, zoom in and zoom out, and pan up as your LEGO build gets very tall.
+There are also buttons to turn your LEGO creation in 3D space.
+You can zoom in and zoom out, and pan up and down as your LEGO build changes height.

-There aren’t a ton of different LEGO pieces available in Build With Chrome, but there are the basic bricks that most people are familiar with.
-If you want to build a LEGO creation with a more extravagant and complete LEGO design package, try LEGO Digital Designer.
+There aren’t a ton of different LEGO pieces available in Build With Chrome.
+Although, there are enough bricks to build some pretty amazing things.
+Alternatively, if you want to build a LEGO creation with a more complete LEGO design package try LEGO Digital Designer.

 If You Still Prefer Building with “Real” LEGO